ylabonte/ps4-wake/README.md

 Copyright (C) 2018 Fariouche <fariouche@yahoo.fr> for the additions (connect, login, suspend, start app)

+Thanks to @dhleong, maintainer of ps4-waker (https://github.com/dhleong/ps4-waker), where all the protocol stuff was inspired from

 Requirements
 ------------
 In order to wake your PS4 remotely, the PS4 must be in Standby mode.
 Check the power management settings to enable Standby mode.